 Ultimately, the combination of the racial gaps generated by the model lead to differences in wealth accumulation between groups, and in particular to a substantial housing gap.
-On average, white housing wealth is more than $2\times$ higher than for Black households, so that the model explains more than 65% of housing wealth differences in the data.
-Because of differences in housing wealth and savings, the bequests left by white households are also more than $2\times$ higher on average than for Black households, also more than 65% of the differences observed in the data.
+On average, the model generates 2× greater housing wealth for white households.
+This is more than 65% of the corresponding gap in the data.
+Because of differences in housing wealth and savings, the bequests left by white households are also more than 2× higher on average than for Black households, again more than 65% of the differences observed in the data.
 Because they are redistributed within groups and affect households' wealth endowment, bequests tend to perpetuate differences in initial conditions between racial groups.
-Together with savings, these differences generate a sizable gap in total wealth, which is around $2.6 \times$ higher for white households and represents more than 60% of this gap in the data.
+Together with savings, these differences generate a sizable gap in total wealth, which is around 2.6× higher for white households and represents more than 60% of the corresponding gap in the data.

-Importantly, the model replicates a large fraction the total wealth gap in the data without including explicit sources of discrimination in the financial system or other types of investments such as risky financial assets.
-Additional forces outside of our model can likely account for the remaining fraction of the wealth gap, including racial disparities in housing returns (Kermani & Wong, 2021), in savings rates and equity investments (Derenoncourt et al., 2022), property taxes (Avenancio-Leon & Howard, 2022), rents (Early et al., 2018) and housing market expectations (Adelino et al., 2018), as well as other unmodeled labor market factors.
-However, the 2×2 structure of U.S. housing markets that we highlight can alone generate a large racial wealth gap.
+The model replicates a large fraction the total wealth gap in the data without including explicit sources of discrimination in the financial system or other types of investments such as risky financial assets.
+These and other forces outside of our model can likely account for the remaining fraction of the wealth gap, including racial disparities in housing returns (Kermani & Wong, 2021), in savings rates and equity investments (Derenoncourt et al., 2022), property taxes (Avenancio-Leon & Howard, 2022), rents (Early et al., 2018) and housing market expectations (Adelino et al., 2018), as well as other unmodeled labor market factors.
+However, the 2 × 2 structure of U.S. housing markets that we highlight can alone generate a large racial wealth gap.